BraiNEdarwin/SkyNEt/README.md

     1. Go to the directory ~/anaconda3/envs/skynet/lib/python3.6/site-packages
-    2. Make a file named 'skynet.pth' containing a line with the absolute path to your SkyNEt repo
+    2. Make a file named 'skynet.pth' containing a line with the absolute path to the directory containing your SkyNEt repo
     3. Start your python and check sys.path; you should see the path to the repo there

-Note: by convention, you should import SkyNEt explicitly, i.e. in the path to the repo do not include the SkyNEt directory, only include the directory a level higher.
+Note: by convention, you should import SkyNEt explicitly, i.e. in the python sys.path do not include the SkyNEt directory, only include the directory a level higher.
 Since Python will look for scripts on that path, we recommend you keep it separated from all your other scripts to avoid interference.

 To finish off the installation process, there is one package left to install.
 Activate the skynet environment again and run the following command: